-This series, which has gone from the most collected during the late 1960’s to the most stagnant today, has a lot of promising segments.
-There were probably ten times as many collectors in the 1960’s and 1970’s as there are today, mostly due to the demise of the Whitman and Dansco coin albums.
+This series, which has gone from the most collected during the late 1960s to the most stagnant today, has a lot of promising segments.
+There were probably 10 times as many collectors in the '60s and '70s as there are today, mostly due to the demise of the Whitman and Dansco coin albums.
 During that period of time it was very popular to collect Mexican coins by type or date, in an effort to fill up the albums.
 At that time not many people were grade conscious and simply attempted to fill the albums with decent looking coins.

 All of these events contributed to changing the 20th century coinage from the most collected to the weakest market segment.
 There are definitely exceptions and with the bad news comes a great deal of potential.
 Approached with some thought, we believe this segment of the Mexican market holds great potential for individuals who are patient and collect with a long term view.

 Following are our thoughts on several individual areas of 20th century coinage.

 • Late Republic Centavos 1899-1905.
 This area is still slow in au and below except for the rare dates.
 However, in the past year we have seen record prices for the highest graded coins and there is a lot of interest.
 Better date coins graded MS63 and up are bringing significant premiums over catalog.